kurtlindberg/leafwaxtools/README.md

 # leafwaxtools

-A package for calculating common indicies from plant leaf wax carbon chain-length distribution and isotopic data.
+A Python package for calculating common indicies from plant leaf wax carbon chain-length distribution and isotopic data.

 ## Versions